You might know about two types of diabetes. What about this rare kind?

 - You have difficulty controlling blood glucose with oral medications: You might be able to get your blood sugar under control at first with medications like metformin.
 You might even be on multiple medications without taking control, says Dr. Chandel.

-- You have no strong family history of type 2 diabetes: If type 2 diabetes isn’t in your blood, that can point to LADA, according to Dr. Ukena.
-You might consider asking around with your relatives to find out for sure, if you can.
+- You have no strong family history of type 2 diabetes: If type 2 diabetes isn’t in your blood, that can point to LADA.
+You might consider asking your relatives to find out for sure, if you can.

 - You have a personal or family history of autoimmune disorders: If auto-immune disorders run in your family, there’s a higher chance your diabetes could be LADA, and that gives doctors a good reason to test for it.